cookiejar/cookietemple/docs/bump_version.rst

   No version bumping will be triggered.
 Using this flag will cancel any commands executed after and exits the program.

+- ``--tag`` or ``-t`` : To tag the bump version commit.

+  One can use this flag to tag the current bump version commit with the updated version for reuse in releases.
+Note that this will require to be pushed from local to remote by using ``git push origin <tagname>``.

 .. _bump-version-configuration:

 Configuration